alena29071985/rsschool-cv/cv.md

 ### About myself

-I am studing to be Front-End programmer.
-I am hardworking, purposeful, fast learner, aktive, friendly, communicative and kind person.
+Hello, My name is Alena Kvitinskaya.
+I am a doctor by my first education.
+I do not like to be satisfied with what has already been achieved and therefore I decided to try myself in another field.
+Now I am hardworking, purposeful, fast learner, active, friendly, communicative and kind person.

 ### My skills